Counting polynomials over finite fields with prescribed leading coefficients and linear factors: Introduction

 The remaining paper is organized as follows.
 In Section~2 we set up relevant generating functions and use them to derive expressions for $N(f,r)$ for general $D\subseteq \fq$.
 This generating function approach is developed recently in \cite{GKW21a, GKW21b}.
-In section~3 we derive explicit expressions for the case of prescribing one leading coefficient.
+In Section~3 we derive explicit expressions for the case of prescribing one leading coefficient.
 The result extends \cite[Theorem~3.1]{ZhouWang17} to allow $D\cup \{0\}$ to be any additive subgroup of $\fq$.
-In section~4 we derive explicit expressions for the case of prescribing two leading coefficients.
-The results extend \cite[Theorem~4.3]{ZhouWang17} in two ways: first, $D$ can be any subfield of $\fq$; and second, the two leading coefficients are arbitrary (not just 0).
-In section~5 we derive an asymptotic estimate for $N(f,r)$ in the case of prescribing two leading coefficients.
-We demonstrate that our error bound is significantly better than the one given in \cite{LiWan20} when the degree of $f$ is bounded above by $q^{(p-2)/(2p)}$, where $q$ is a power of prime $p$.
-In section~6 we give simple expressions for the expected value and variance of the distance between a given received word and a random codeword in $\RS_{n,k}$.
-Section~7 concludes our paper.
+In Section~4 we derive explicit expressions for the case of prescribing two leading coefficients.
+Exact expressions are obtained when $n$ is an even power of $p$, which extend \cite[Theorem~4.3]{ZhouWang17} in two ways: first, $D$ can be any subfield of $\fq$; and second, the two leading coefficients are arbitrary (not just 0).
+Asymptotic expressions are obtained for $N(f,r)$ when $n$ is any power of $p$.
+We demonstrate that our error bound is exponentially smaller than the one given in \cite{LiWan20} when the degree of $f$ is equal to $p-1$ and $q=p^2$ for some prime $p$.
+In Section~5 we give simple expressions for the expected value and variance of the distance between a given received word and a random codeword in $\RS_{n,k}$.
+Section~6 concludes our paper.